nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Prevents concurrent processes to access the same files at the same time.
 Can help prevent side effects that would be caused by concurrent operations.
+Mainly relevant for very large installations with many users working with shared files.

 WARNING: BETA quality